TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Flash Message*

         Flash Messages are notifications in the TYPO3 backend that inform users about important events or changes.
-Also the Extbase framework allows to use an API to display these kinds of messages in the frontend.
+The Extbase framework has an API to display flash messages in the frontend.

     ..  _flexform:
     -   *FlexForm*

-        FlexForms are a selection of functionalities that allow to extend content element settings in the Backend, which can be accessed in the frontend.
-A flexForm data source (XML format) defines available sheets, sections and fields, which are displayed alongside a record in the backend record editing interface (based on TCA naming).
+        FlexForms are a way of adding additional content element settings in the Backend and which can be accessed in the frontend.
+A flexForm data source (in XML format) defines sheets, sections and fields, which are displayed alongside a record in the backend record editing interface (based on TCA naming).
-        The values entered in a FlexForm data source are also saved as XML data (as some kind of "blob", so it needs serialization and deserialization when being accessed), which allows for any kind of flexible additional data storage in parallel to the relational database tables (like :sql:`tt_content`).
+        The values entered in a FlexForm data source are saved as XML data (as a "blob", so will need serialization and deserialization when being accessed), which allows for customizable additional data storage as well as the relational database tables (like :sql:`tt_content`).

     ..  _fluid:
     -   *Fluid*

         Fluid is a template engine in TYPO3 used for creating dynamic and customizable frontend layouts.
-The format looks like HTML and offers specific and extensible tags to be embedded.
+It looks like HTML and has specific and extensible tags to be embedded.
 It also standard variable replacement as well as a large range of algorithmic and logical operations.